What is the danger of a soporous state? Soporous state: description, causes, duration

 • Diagnosis of anorexia nervosa and bulimia nervosa

-• Restoration of adequate nutrition for anorexia nervosa and bulimia nervosa
+• Restoring adequate nutrition for anorexia nervosa and bulimia nervosa

-• Psychotherapy and drug treatment of anorexia nervosa and bulimia nervosa
+• Psychotherapy and drug treatment for anorexia nervosa and bulimia nervosa

 • 37.
 Dysmorphophobia, dysmorphomania.